 Leading your Workplace CommitteeSeptember 19, 2019

-When a Workplace Committee’s first act is to bring in the union guns to address an issue in the school, it is very likely vital steps have been missed or mismanaged on the path to such a confrontation.
+When a Fed Rep’s first act is to call in the union Organiser to address an everyday issue in their workplace, it’s very likely vital steps have been missed along with the opportunity to develop the capacity of the Workplace Committee.

 Women in EducationSeptember 28, 2019